Artificial intelligence in the Global South: Inclusion is key

 Dr George Boateng explains the advantages of the app that can recognise different languages and dialects.

-"Learners should be able to ask the AI app questions in their local language and get responses from the local context, regardless of the language they speak."
+"In the future, learners will be able to ask the Kwame AI app questions in their local language and get responses from the local context, regardless of the language they speak."

 Dr George Boateng, AI specialist, ETH Zurich, CEO and co-founder of Kwame AI Inc

 He doubted that AI would boost productivity.
-People may become more efficient, but not necessarily more effective, said Stefano Merante, who heads up the CATALYST initiative of the International Labour Organization (ILO).
+People may become more efficient, but not necessarily more effective, said Stefano Merante, who heads up the Catalyst initiative at ITCILO.
 What if AI did not improve the quality of life? – This question must also be answered in the context of workers’ rights.

 Stefano Merante is convinced that more data from the global South is needed.